HydroModPy/HydroModPy/docs/source/index.rst

    @software{hydromodpy_software,
-     title   = {HydroModPy: a Python toolbox for deploying catchment-scale shallow groundwater models}, author  = {Gauvain, A. and Abherv\'e, R. and Boivin, B. and Roques, C. and others}, year    = {2026},
+     title   = {HydroModPy: a Python toolbox for deploying catchment-scale shallow groundwater models}, author  = {Gauvain, A. and Abherv\'e, R. and Boivin, B. and Roques, C. and Le Mesnil, M. and Coche, A. and Babey, T. and Mar\c{c}ais, J. and Bouchez, C. and Leray, S. and Marti, E. and Bresciani, E. and Figueroa, R. and P\'elissier, M. and Guillaumot, L. and Touzeau, T. and Issolah, I. and Maugan, E. and Bagagnan, R. S. and Vautier, C. and Sallou, J. and Bourcier, J. and Combemale, B. and Brunner, P. and Longuevergne, L. and Aquilina, L. and de Dreuzy, J.-R.},
+     year    = {2026},
      url     = {https://github.com/HydroModPy/HydroModPy},
      license = {EPL-2.0}